kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

     EOF
     ```

-2. Create the HorizontalPodAutoscaler using the kubectl:
+2. Create your HPA using the kubectl:

     ```bash
     kubectl autoscale function scaled-function --cpu-percent=50 --min=5 --max=10
     ```

-3. After a few seconds the HorizontalPodAutoscaler should be up to date and contain information about actual replicas:
+3. After a few seconds your HPA should be up to date and contain information about actual replicas:

     ```bash
     kubectl get hpa scaled-function